simon-kj-wong/PythonBeginner/README.txt

 GitHub Repo containing very beginner Python programming.
-This folder is to consolidate my foundations as a Python programmer.
+This folder is to showcase and consolidate my foundations as a Python programmer.